ZHaskell/docs/Z-Data/Array.md

 ...
 ```

-It's hard to directly use those functions because they directly manipulate `State#` token, and they distinguish different array types: boxed `Array#`, `ByteArray#`, etc.
+It's hard to directly use those functions because they directly manipulate `State#` token, and they distinguish different array types: boxed `Array#`, `ByteArray#`, etc. The `#` after those types imply they are special primitive types, which will be discussed later.

 In [Z-Data](https://hackage.haskell.org/package/Z-Data)，we provide type wrappers and typeclass to unified array operations: